giuliapezzutti/boat-detection/README.md

 python src/training.py <new images path> <new masks path>
 ```

-The trained network is then saved in models folder. it is possible now to run main.cpp file in prediction or evaluation modes, as presented above.
+The trained network is then saved in models folder. it is possible now to run main.cpp file in prediction or evaluation modes, as presented above
+(note that the re-building of the project is necessary for the correct execution!).